-List of Open GA Positions for Spring 2015
+List of Open GA Positions 2015

 Undergraduates accepted to an Accelerated Master’s Degree program can begin taking graduate coursework in their senior year up to a maximum of 12 hours in place of electives.
 Students reduce the number of hours required to complete the Bachelor’s degree by the number of graduate hours they complete (up to a maximum of 12).
 They must meet all other degree requirements for their Bachelor’s degree while they work on their Master’s degree.
 None of the credit hours used for the Bachelor’s degree can be counted toward the Master’s degree.